br3ndonland/br3ndonland.github.io-jekyll/pages/about.md

 ### When I'm working

-**I'm a full-stack software engineer and scientist.
+**I'm a scientist and full-stack software engineer.
 I work at Intellia Therapeutics, where I build software for CRISPR-Cas genome engineering, lab automation, and bioinformatics using Vue.js, Python, and AWS.**

 **Coding and science motivate me in similar ways: I learn new skills through focused personal growth, and I can use my skills to make a positive impact on the world.**